Adaptive

 How it works

-Open the lesson.
+Open the lesson plan.
 Walk through it together.

 How did it go?
 Got it, mostly, struggled, or fun.